 The standard designation for a UTS thread is a number indicating the nominal (major) diameter of the thread, followed by the pitch measured in threads per inch.
 For diameters smaller than 1⁄4 inch, the diameter is indicated by an integer number defined in the standard; for all other diameters, the inch figure is given.

-Technical article courtesy of Regal Cutting Tools Most craftspeople will agree that whenever an internal thread can be made with a roll form tap, this is the tool that should be used for the job.
+This number pair is optionally followed by the letters UNC, UNF or UNEF (Unified) if the diameter-pitch combination is from the coarse, fine, or extra fineseries, and may also be followed by a tolerance class.
+Example: #6-32 UNC 2B (major diameter: 0.1380 inch, pitch: 32 tpi) Technical article courtesy of Regal Cutting Tools Most craftspeople will agree that whenever an internal thread can be made with a roll form tap, this is the tool that should be used for the job.
 Roll taps, also known as form taps, hold distinct advantages over cut taps.
 Roll tap advantages are inherent in the way they create the threads.
 As the names suggest, these taps form the threads by rolling and deforming the material inside the hole.
 They push the metal out of the way to create the thread roots and base.
 Cut taps, also true to their name, carve metal away from inside the hole, ejecting chips as they go.
 Reasons to Use Roll Form TapsRoll taps are a great option when considering workmanship and price point.
 First, roll taps are chipless.
 Because they do not remove material from the hole, form taps generate no chips that must be removed.
 This carries several advantages:

 When Not to Use Roll TapsWhile an excellent choice for most applications, there are a few situations that do not lend themselves to roll tapping including: